astronomer/docs/astro/develop-project.md

     some-dags/ignore-this-dag.py
     ```

-3. Save your changes.
+3. Save your changes locally or deploy to Astro.

-    After adding an `.airflowignore` file, you don't need to restart Airflow to implement the changes.
+    Your local Airflow environment is automatically updated as soon as you save your changes to `.airflowignore`.
+To apply your change in Astro, you need to deploy.
+See [Deploy code](deploy-code.md).

 ### Add DAG helper functions